vegaprotocol/documentation/versioned_docs/version-v0.53/node-operators/setup-validator.md

 ```

 ## Nominate your node
 To move on to self-staking, wait until you see your node on the validator list as a pending validator.
-Query the API at `https://api.vega.xyz/epochs` or checking the [token dApp](https://token.vega.xyz/staking/).
+Query the API at `https://api.vega.xyz/epochs` or check the [token dApp](https://token.vega.xyz/staking/).

 Then, associate your tokens and nominate your node using the [token dApp ↗](https://token.vega.xyz/staking/) or by interacting directly with the smart contract.